jainankit16/serviceo-auth/README.md

 # serviceo-auth

-It handles `Auth0` authentication for service microservices.
+It handles `Auth0` authentication for serviceo microservices.

 ## Usage instructions